 Do you remember what you were doing on August, 21?
-Pastor Pascal from Buloba Kinship remembers:
+Pastor Pascal from the Buloba Kinship Project remembers:

 August 21 started off like any other day.
 It was a Friday, so I was preparing for the weekend service when I got a call from the local council.
 They quickly asked if I would rescue a widow whose house had been destroyed by heavy rains the night before.